SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/graphics/graphetics/graphic-features.md

 ## letter case

-»⟮Letter case⟯« is the graphetic feature category of types distinguished mainly by size.
+»⟮Letter case⟯« is the graphetic fcategory of types distinguished mainly by size.